 | Tempo Traveller (12-17 seater) | ₹6,500 - ₹8,000 | ₹12,000 - ₹15,000 | ₹28-32/km |

-*These are current rates — they can shift slightly based on fuel prices and season.
-We'll confirm the exact fare before you book.
+*These are current rates.
+They can shift a little with fuel prices and season, so we'll confirm the exact fare before you book.
 Round-trip fares include waiting time during your sightseeing.

 WhatsApp us your dates and group size.
 We'll send back the exact fare in 5 minutes.
 No advance payment needed.